-After we drop the car, we head upriver to Water Users Recreation Area and use the most eastern access to the river to launch.
+After we drop the pick up car, we head upriver with the Kayak on the roof to Water Users Recreation Area.
+Once there, we use the most eastern access ramp down to the river to launch.
 There are a couple of western launch sites but we prefer to launch from the lagoon and get the absolute maximum out of the river.
 Using Google Earth I measured the entire route and it’s 12 miles give or take a few feet from put-in to take-out.

 The plan is to go again tomorrow only this time I am going to try something new, taking along a DSLR with a small telephoto so that I can branch out from the iPhone / Galaxy images.
 It may actually be that I could use the Galaxy instead of the DSLR, but I’m not really used to it yet.
 Since we don’t have that much time left in the season for riding the river, I want to try and get some good bird shots as well as some of the Bighorn Sheep that hang out on the north bank of the river.